/images/resources/tutorials/writing-apis/api-using-zero-trust-events.png

 Intro

-The Zero Trust API Events architecture article described a design pattern for resuming asynchronous flows while maintaining identity data in a digitally verifiable manner.
-This tutorial provides an end-to-end code example using the popular Apache Kafka event streaming platform as the messaging middleware.
+The Zero Trust API Events architecture article explains how to use token exchange to resume asynchronous flows while maintaining sensitive values in a digitally verifiable manner.
+This tutorial provides an example implementation that you can run end-to-end on a development computer.
+It uses the popular Apache Kafka event streaming platform as the messaging middleware.

 Components

-The overall behavior is summarized in the below diagram, where a client application creates an order on behalf of a user.
-This in turn triggers an OrderCreated event, which is consumed asynchronously by a separate Payments API.
-The flow enables the Orders API to communicate identity to the Payments API using a JWT access token, which has a long lifetime, but very limited permissions:
+The following diagram shows the components in the flow.
+The user facing client runs a code flow to get a user level access token.
+The client then uses the access token to create an order in the Orders API.
+The Orders API then raises an OrderCreated event, which a separate Invoices API consumes asynchronously.
+The flow enables the Orders API to communicate sensitive values to the Invoices API using a JWT access token, which has a long lifetime, but very limited permissions:

 End to End Flow

 In some scenarios the asynchronous processing might continue after a delay.
-Examples include end of day batch jobs, or workflow processes that are approved by an administrator.
-The same design pattern can be used for all asynchronous flows and any other system that uses event messages.
+Examples include end of day batch jobs or workflow processes that require approval from an administrator.
+You can use the same design patterns for any other system that uses event messages for asynchronous flows.

 Deploy the System